 Saving Energy and Money

-In addition to the Parish Ministry Energy Grant, there are cheap or free steps that parishes can take to reduce their energy usage.
+There are a number of cheap or free steps that parishes can take to reduce their energy usage.

 Many parishes in the diocese are also exploring the environmental impact of their energy use.

-The Cathedral and Church Buildings Division have issued the following guidance:
+The Cathedral and Church Buildings Division has issued the following guidance: